Parking Rules and Regulations

 Department Sponsored

-Departments may request to sponsor a daily maroon permit for visitors with a legitimate business or academic purposes by contacting the parking department two (2) business days in advance (parking@twu.edu / 940.898.2925).
-Individuals that would like department-sponsored parking should reach out to the department they are visiting to have the department arrange parking for them.
+Departments may sponsor daily maroon permits for visitors.
+These visitors must have legitimate business or academic purposes.
+Departments must contact the parking department at parking@twu.edu or 940.898.2925 to make the request.
+Please provide two business days' notice.
+Anyone who would like department sponsored parking should reach out to the department they are visiting to have the department arrange parking for them.

 The parking department can email a permit to provide your visitor beforehand.
 This permit must be displayed face-up on the dashboard on the passenger side.
 See Promotional Codes for payment of your visitor parking in ParkMobile zones.